auth0/go-auth0/reference.md

 This endpoint is subject to eventual consistency.
 New users may not be immediately included in the response and deleted users may not be immediately removed from it.

 - Use the `fields` parameter to optionally define the specific member details retrieved.
 If `fields` is left blank, all fields (except roles) are returned.
 - Member roles are not sent by default.
 Use `fields=roles` to retrieve the roles assigned to each listed member.
 To use this parameter, you must include the `read:organization_member_roles` scope in the token.
+Only directly assigned roles are returned.
+To also include group-based role assignments, use `GET /api/v2/organizations/{id}/members/{user_id}/effective-roles`.

 This endpoint supports two types of pagination: